-Motor racing: Technical head Symonds to leave Williams F1 team
+Motor racing: Bottas closer to Mercedes move amid Williams shake-up

-LONDON Technical head Pat Symonds will leave Williams next week, the Formula One team announced on Tuesday amid speculation that Paddy Lowe is set to join from champions Mercedes in a similar role.
+LONDON Formula One's post-season shake-up took another spin on Tuesday with Williams announcing the departure of technical head Pat Symonds while Valtteri Bottas moved closer to Mercedes and Felipe Massa's retirement looked to be coming to an end.

-"Pat will be departing on 31st December 2016," the team said in a statement.
+Williams said Symonds, 63, would be leaving them on Dec.
+31, the news coming amid speculation that Paddy Lowe is set to join them from dominant world champions Mercedes to take up a similar role.

-Symonds, a 63-year-old who worked with Ayrton Senna at Toleman in the 1980s and Michael Schumacher at Benetton in the 1990s, joined Williams in 2013.
+Symonds, who worked with the late Brazilian great Ayrton Senna at Toleman in the 1980s and seven times champion Michael Schumacher at Benetton in the 1990s, joined Williams in 2013.

 "Pat’s appointment was the start of a major restructuring exercise, and he has been pivotal in reshaping Williams into what is a much stronger racing team today," deputy principal Claire Williams said.